JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/light_and_heavy_tests.md

 Plugin tests run in a real, rather than mocked, IntelliJ Platform environment and use real implementations for most application and project [services](plugin_services.md).

-Loading and initializing all the project components and services for a project to run tests is a relatively expensive operation, and we want to avoid doing it for each test.
+Loading and initializing all the project components and services for a project to run tests is a relatively expensive operation, and it is desired to avoid doing it for each test.
 Dependently on the loading and execution time, we make a difference between *light* tests and *heavy* tests available in the IntelliJ Platform test framework:

 * *Light* tests reuse a project from the previous test run when possible.